-With spring in full swing, America’s favorite pastime is on the top of people’s minds.
+With major league baseball in the spotlight lately, America’s favorite pastime is on the top of people’s minds.
 The great Tommy Lasorda once said, “Baseball is like driving.
 It’s the one that gets home safely that counts.”
 In baseball, just like in business, playing it safe means leveraging your team’s strengths and mitigating its weaknesses.
 To win, you have to cover all your bases by identifying the vulnerabilities in your team.

 Top 10 Team Vulnerabilities